JavBurgoa/eggfan/vignettes/Orthogroup method.md

 There are some files we will need in order to run this pipeline.
 The current version (Oct-2021) needs to gather some files manually, future versons will automatize this procedure.

 ### Query list
-To run the pipeline, we need a list with human genes that represent all genes with the desired function in humans, in this case, a curated list with all human TFs. t do so, simply right a text/tsv/csv file with a single line per gene.
-Genes can be in any format we want.
-In this case we are using (the recommended) Ensembl GenID
+To run the pipeline, we need a list with human genes that represent all genes with the desired function in humans, in this case, a curated list with all human TFs. t do so, simply right a text/tsv/csv file with a single line per gene.They have to be in Ensembl Gen ID format.
+In the future more ID types will be added.

 ### Eggnog database
 We need to know for each of the genes in the "query" list, what are their respective orthogroups.
 This data is stored in the Eggnog database.
 We can use orthogroups at different levels.
 Let's say we want to relate Human and *Capitella* genes by both Metazoan and Bilaterian orthogroups.
 Then we need to goto the [Eggnog database](http://eggnog5.embl.de/#/app/home), go to Downloads, find out level of interest, in this case Metazoan and Bilaterian, one at a time, and download the (taxID)\_members.tsv.gz.
 De-compress it and save it in a folder.